Marguerite Standish Cockett

 Marguerite Standish Cockett, M.D.
-(August 7, 1878 – April 19, 1954), was an archer, author, artist and World War I ambulance driver.
+(August 7, 1878 – April 19, 1954), was an American archer, ophthalmologist and World War I ambulance driver.

 Biography

-She was born on August 7, 1878 in Cooperstown, New York to Willard A. Cockett and Ollie Wood.
+She was born on August 7, 1878, in Cooperstown, New York, to Willard A. Cockett and Ollie Wood.
 She graduated from the Woman's Medical College of Pennsylvania in 1905.
 She was a resident physician at New England Hospital from 1905 to 1906.
 She did her specialty training in ophthalmology in Paris and London from 1909 to 1910.

-On August 24, 1916 she participated in the 38th National Archery Association tournament at Hudson County Park in Jersey City, New Jersey.
+On August 24, 1916, she participated in the 38th National Archery Association tournament at Hudson County Park in Jersey City, New Jersey.

-During World War I she started a female ambulance driver group with Hope Butler for the Twentieth French Army Corps where they served in Serbia.
+During World War I, she started a female ambulance driver group with Hope Butler for the Twentieth French Army Corps where they served in Serbia.

-She moved back to Cooperstown, New York in 1919.
+She moved back to Cooperstown, New York, in 1919.
 She lived with Marjorie Jackson, and together they operated an antique store they started in 1922.

-She died on April 19, 1954 in San Diego, California.
+She died on April 19, 1954, in San Diego, California.